dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

 I made a another post in which I touched base on [object pools](/2020/07/20/canvas-example-object-pool/).
 I decided to include such a module in this project that for starters will be used to create shot objects that will move from the side of the canvas to the target area where an attack was made on the map.
 In future versions of the canvas example display object pools could be used for all kinds of additional things where a display object would be called for such as explosions, enemies, and power ups.

+The module for now just has three public methods, one to create an object pool, one to update an object pool, and another that will call the spawn method of a display object that is inactive if any is available.

 ```js
 var poolMod = (function () {